 Prototyping in VR is better than viewing CAD models on your computer screen

 In many complex industrial product designs (car, boat, airplane, building for example), 3D modeling is a must-do step of the design engineering process.
-Traditional methods of reviewing the models on a computer screen can appear far from reality and lead to mistakes and lack of exhaustivity.
-Engineers would have to wait until the creation of physical prototypes to detect design flaws, resulting in heavy production costs.
+Traditional methods of reviewing the models on a computer screen can make the 3D model look different from in reality, thus leading to mistakes.
+With CAD models on computer screens, engineers often have to wait until the creation of physical prototypes to detect design flaws, resulting in heavy production costs.

 Image by DCStudio on Freepik

-By contrast, using virtual reality to export the 3D model as a virtual prototype enables engineers to make the most of the design review process.
+By contrast, using virtual reality to visualize the 3D model enables engineers to tackle the most of the design review process.
 Teams can collaborate seamlessly together and easily validate the project, or spot errors, make corrections and improve the product.
 The product review can be conducted earlier in the production process.
 A perfect way of optimizing time-to-market and resources.